 In thqis subclause, STA means non-AP STA.

-An AP is a Relay AP when dot11RelayAPActivated is true.

-A STA with dot11RelaySTACapable set to true shall include the Relay element in Association or Probe Requests.

 A Relay is an entity that logically consists of a Relay AP and Relay STA.

+Relay STA is an STA with dot11RelaySTAOperation is set to true.
+The dot11RelaySTAOperation is set as defined below.

+Relay AP is an AP with dot11RelayAPOperation is true.

+The dot11RelayAPOperation of an AP in a Relay may be set to true only if dot11RelaySTAOperation of a non-AP STA in the Relay is true, otherwise it shall set dot11RelayAPOperation to false.

+Note: A Relay AP is an AP, that follows the rules described in this subclause.

+A non-AP STA with dot11RelaySTACapable set to true shall include the Relay element in Association or Probe Requests.

 A Relay AP shall include a Relay element in transmitted Beacon and Probe Response frames.

-A STA with dot11RelaySTACapable set to true is a Relay STA if it receives an Association Respond with a Relay element included
+A non-AP STA with dot11RelaySTACapable set to true which receives a Relay element from the AP which it is associated to may set dot11RelaySTAOperation to true, otherwise it shall set dot11RelaySTAOperation to false.

+An AP with dot11RelaySupport set to true shall include the Relay element in its Beacons.An AP with dot11RelaySupport may include the Relay element in its Probe/ Association and Reassociation Responses.

-A Root AP is defined as a Relay AP that sets the Relay Control field of transmitted Relay elements to 0.
+A Root AP is defined as an AP with dot11RelaySupport set to true that sets the Relay Control field of transmitted Relay elements to 0.

-A Relay AP that is not a Root AP shall use same SSID as the Relay AP to which is associated.

-A Relay AP that is not a Root AP shall not set the Relay Control field of transmitted Relay elements to 0.
+A Relay AP shall not set the Relay Control field of transmitted Relay elements to 0.

+A Relay AP of a Relay shall use same SSID as the AP to which the Relay STA of the Relay is associated.

-A Relay STA shall send a Reachable Address Update frame to the parent AP to which it is associated indicating the current list of reachable addresses, when one of the following conditions occurs:
+A Relay STA of a Relay shall send a Reachable Address Update frame to the parent AP to which it is associated indicating the current list of reachable addresses, when one of the following conditions occurs:

-A new STA associates with the Relay AP
+A new STA associates with the Relay AP of the Relay

-A STA is disassociated or deautheticated from the Relay AP
+A STA is disassociated or deautheticated from the Relay AP of the Relay

+A Reachable Address Update frame is received at the Relay AP of the Relay

 A Relay STA may send a Reachable Address IE to the Relay AP to which it is associated indicating the current list of reachable addresses when associating.